🚀

 User Interviews

 I interviewed players at local tennis courts to learn about their experiences and challenges.
-This included current TennisPal users and players unfamiliar with the app but actively looking for hitting partners.
 Common issues included trouble scheduling matches, inconsistent communication, and a need for better ways to find compatible partners.
-As a tennis player and app user myself, I also drew on personal experiences to identify usability issues and areas for improvement.

 Data Analysis

-I analyzed TennisPal's user data to spot trends, such as where users dropped off during onboarding and which features weren’t being used.
-This revealed key areas to redesign for better retention and increased premium feature adoption.
-I worked with the founders and development team to understand their goals and frustrations, like low engagement with premium features and scheduling challenges, which helped shape my solutions for the UX.
+I analyzed current TennisPal's user data to spot trends, such as where users dropped off during onboarding and which features weren’t being used.
+I worked with the founders and development team to understand their goals and frustrations, like low engagement with premium features and scheduling challenges, which helped shape my solutions for improving the UX.

 saveplates-journey-map